Alan Landsburg: Horse racing

 He retired from the television business in 2001 and pursued his love of horse racing full-time.
 He owned, raced, and bred more than four hundred thoroughbreds from 1976 to 2014.

 A founding director of the Thoroughbred Owners of California, he was the co-author of Handbook for Thoroughbred Owners of California.
 In 2002, he served as a commissioner and chairman of the California Horse Racing Board.
 He also served on the board of directors of the National Thoroughbred Racing Association.

 Personal life

 He married Sally (Breit) Landsburg.
 They had three children: Valerie Landsburg, Shana Landsburg, Michael Landsburg.
 They divorced.

 He later remarried to Linda Otto, a producer of docudramas who died in 2004.
 They resided in Beverly Hills, California.

 Death

-He died on August 13, 2014.
+He died from natural causes at his house in Beverly Hills, California on 13 August 2014 at the age of 81.